 I bring to my work personal qualities of sensitivity, intuition and empathy.
 I am a deeply but quietly spiritual person, reflective, thoughtful, full of wonder at the magic and mystery of life.
 Yet I am also warm, humourous, playful and down-to-earth.
 I am fully aware of the tensions that can exist between our dreams & aspirations and the sometimes difficult reality of our daily lives.
 In working with clients I never dismiss or deny either.
 I have a passion for helping people find more room to breathe and more space to be fully alive, to help them on their journey of becoming all that they can be.

-I am an associate member of the UK Association for Humanistic Psychology Practitioners (UKAHPP) and working towards full accreditation.
 I am in regular supervision with a highly experienced body psychotherapist, and am fully committed to continuous professional development.
-This includes deepening and extending my professional skills and understanding, as well as continuing my own journey of self-awareness and personal development.
+This includes deepening and extending my professional skills and understanding through trainings, workshops and study, as well as continuing my own journey of self-awareness and personal development.

 In addition to my private practice offering one-to-one sessions of bodymind integration and other psychotherapeutic bodywork modalities, I teach Pulsing Rhythm Bodywork; in 2016, after many years assisting Guy Gladstone in his Bodyspace trainings, I took over the running of this professional training course in Pulsing Rhythmic Bodywork.

-I am also one of the directors of the Humanistic Alchemy training course, and workshop faciltator for its Reichian bodywork and Pulsing modules.
+I was one of the directors of the Humanistic Alchemy training course, and workshop faciltator for its Reichian bodywork and Pulsing modules.

 I am the author of the entries for Postural Integration and Pulsing in The SAGE Encyclopedia of Theory in Counseling and Psychotherapy.